 |Outdoors||Private garden, Shared garden, BBQ|

-Home of cider making and Herefordshire cattle, with links to Elgar, Nell Gwynne and David Garrick…and that's just the top of the iceberg!
+Home of cider making and Herefordshire cattle, with links to Elgar, Nell Gwynne and David Garrick…and that's just the tip of the iceberg!

-It is one of the most rural and sparsely populated counties in England which affords it beautiful landscapes and many struuning attractions.
-The county is dotted with market towns surrounded by clusters of villages and at its centre is the City of Hereford, home of Hereford Cathedral and the Mappa Mundi along which rests the watery spine of the River Wye.
+Being one of the most rural and sparsely populated counties in England, it oozes beautiful landscapes and many stunning attractions.
+The county is dotted with market towns surrounded by clusters of villages and at its centre is the City of Hereford, home of Hereford Cathedral and the Mappa Mundi, through which flows the watery spine of the River Wye.

-Each area of Herefordshire has its own distinct identity and visitors will have a packed itinerary in order to view its many attractions and take part in its many activities and special events.
+Each area of Herefordshire has its own distinct identity and visitors will have a packed itinerary in order to view its many attractions and take part in its wealth of activities and special events.

-Leominster is an historic market town which dates back to the 7th century which combines historic gems with a relaxed cafe society.
+Leominster is an historic market town which dates back to the 7th century, combining historic gems with a relaxed cafe society.

-It boast a wide variety of shops, cafes, pubs and antique shops is the ideal place to while away an afternoon.
+It boast a wide variety of shops, cafes, pubs and antique shops, making it the ideal place to while away an afternoon.

 A wide variety of architectural styles can be seen around the town – from the medieval overhangs in Drapers Lane and School Lane, to the Georgian splendour of Broad Street.

 It has a bustling market every Friday in Corn Square.